PeiwenLiu18/SnakeChunks/doc/dependencies.rst

 the package(s).

 However, Homer can also work with custom genomes in FASTA format and gene annotations in GTF format.
-Thus the Gene-regulation workflows don't require to install any genome.
+Thus the SnakeChunks workflows don't require to install any genome.

 Check installation: